-Through December 31, 2005, we were taxed under Subchapter C of the Code and recorded a tax expense of \$255,000 for 2005.
-We will elect to be treated as a RIC under Subchapter M of the Code with the filing of our 2006 federal income tax return, which election will be effective as of January 1, 2006.
-Provided we continue to qualify for RIC tax treatment, our income generally will not be subject to federal income or excise tax to the extent we make the requisite distributions to stockholders.
+Through December 31, 2005 we were taxed under Subchapter C of the Code and recorded a tax expense of \$255,000 for 2005.
+We will elect to be treated as a RIC under Subchapter M of the Code with the filing of our 2006 federal income tax return which election will be effective as of January 1, 2006.
+Provided we continue to qualify as a RIC, our income generally will not be subject to federal income or excise tax to the extent we make the requisite distributions to stockholders.
 We have distributed and currently intend to distribute sufficient dividends to eliminate our investment company taxable income for 2006.
 As such, no provision for Federal or state income taxes related to operations in 2006 was required.

 At December 31, 2005, the Company had a deferred tax asset of approximately \$1,454,000 which was adjusted through operations during the first quarter of 2006.
-Upon the determination that we would qualify as a RIC, any remaining deferred tax asset was reversed.
-We elected to recognize all of our net built-in gains at the time of the conversion to a RIC and paid tax on the built-in gains with the filing of our 2005 tax return.
-In making this election, our portfolio was marked to market at the time of the RIC election and we paid approximately \$294,000 in federal and state tax on the resulting taxable gain.
+Upon the determination that Hercules would qualify as a regulated investment company, any remaining deferred tax asset was reversed.
+The Company elected to recognize all of its net built-in gains at the time of the conversion to a RIC and paid tax on the built-in gain with the filing of its 2005 tax return.
+In making this election, the portfolio was marked to market at the time of the RIC election and the Company paid approximately \$294,000 in Federal and State tax on the resulting taxable gain.
 In addition, upon completion of the 2005 tax returns, we recorded an additional tax benefit of approximately \$345,000.

 To qualify as a RIC we were required by December 31, 2006 to distribute our earnings and profits while we were taxable as a C corporation.
-During 2006, we distributed \$1.20 per share to our shareholders, of which approximately \$0.09 was deemed to be a distribution of these accumulated earnings and profits, \$0.97 was deemed to be a distribution of 2006 income and \$0.14 was a return of capital.
+During 2006, we distributed \$1.20 per share to our shareholders of which approximately \$0.09 was deemed to be a distribution of these accumulated earnings and profits, \$0.97 was deemed to be a distribution of 2006 income and \$0.14 was a return of capital.
 The distribution of our income and our accumulated earnings and profits is considered ordinary income to our shareholders in 2006.